 Simon Ancell, Senior Research Communications Adviser

 Simon has a BA and a Postgraduate Diploma in Political Studies from Otago, and a Certificate in Media Communications from Aoraki Polytechnic.
-Since joining the Communications Section in November 2001, Simon's main role has been to respond to media enquiries and to work with staff on news releases.
+Since joining the Communications Office in November 2001, Simon's main role has been to respond to media inquiries and to work with staff on news releases.
 His current role focuses on raising the positive public profile of the University through promoting its research externally to local, national and international media, and internally through University publications.

 Tel 03 479 5016